An Honest Review of Mayfair Chinese Restaurant, Park Chinois

 Their wine list reminded me a bit of an article we wrote last year ‘So Long a Wine List-So Short a Food Menu!’
 I played it safe.
 Despite the expansive list, I thought I was best to just order some more Billecart.

 The evening was wonderful.
-The food, the service, the champagne and most of all the live band created an ambience that made me go back.
+The food, the service, the glass of fizz and most of all the live band created an ambience that made me go back.
 At one point I got so lost in the music that I thought I was actually sat in Ronnie Scotts.
-So few good restaurants take the chance of having a live band and for Park Chinois, this has really paid off.
+So few good restaurants take the chance of having a live band and for Park Chinois, this has and is still very much paying off.
 I’ve been there three times this year already.
 Would I go back?
-Probably not for a while, but I’d have no problem in recommending this restaurant to any friends and family that happened to be looking for a Chinese restaurant in Mayfair.
+Definitely!!

 Before I sign off, I will say that lunch was a different experience.
 The place is much quieter, there’s few people, no band and all the lights are on full blast.
 To me, it didn’t feel much like a lunch place.
 But definitely a great place for dinner.

 Park Chinois is at 17 Berkeley St, Mayfair, London W1J 8EA, UK